 Most recently, Kathleen has been taking up interdisciplinary explorations of the St. Lawrence River.
 Using electronics, conductive textiles and digital embroidery, Kathleen created Walk in the Water | Marcher sur les eaux, a multi-pronged project comprising a wall-sized interactive, touch sensitive textile map that plays back excerpts of interviews about the River at the Pointe-St-Charles shoreline (2018) and a ‘displaced’ audiowalk along the much-changed water’s edge (2020).
-With seven collaborators, she is developing Learning with the St. Lawrence, a SSHRC-funded project (2019-2022) that considers how the arts can embody and raise awareness of the links between the River’s environmental well-being and Montrealers’ understanding of the complexity of issues that affect it, and the River life’s natural resilience and capacities.
-Further, the project considers how interdisciplinary arts-science collaborations can enhance the generation of new knowledge and public engagement with ‘wicked problems’ – that is, problems that are so complex that that they cannot be addressed from any single perspective.
+With seven collaborators, she is leading “Learning with the St. Lawrence”, a SSHRC-funded project (2019-2024) that considers how the arts can embody and raise awareness of the links between the River’s environmental well-being and Montrealers’ understanding of the complexity of issues that affect it, and the River life’s natural resilience and capacities.
+She is also working on “The Future is Wool” that uses research, creation, and public outreach to engage the potential of wool as a sustainable, biodegradable, and beautiful material in arts and design, both valorizing Canadian wool and learning from international collaborators’ expertise.

 Kathleen is the Concordia University Research Chair in Art + Education for Sustainable and Just Futures and Professor of Art Education.